35 fascinating facts about the Pacific Ocean

 The Pacific Ocean is the deepest and largest body of water on Earth, with a maximum depth of 35,797 feet (10,911 meters) and a surface area of 63,800,000 square miles (165,250,000 square kilometers).

-Western North Pacific's Challenger Deep is the deepest point on Earth.
+The deepest point on Earth is the Western North Pacific's Challenger Deep.
 It is located in the Mariana Trench and reaches a depth of 35,853 feet (10,928 meters).

 The Pacific Ocean crosses three continents - Asia, Australia, and America - and surrounds over 25,000 small and large islands, uplifted coral platforms, and coral reefs.